Cray-HPE/docs-csm/operations/spire/xname_validation.md

 CSM 1.2.5 supports the ability to require API calls that contain xnames to be from the node with that xname.
 This is done by assigning unique workloads per node.
-This may impact performance and require the replica count of the spire-server statefulset to be increased.
+This may impact performance and require the replica count of the spire-server `statefulset` to be increased.

 Note: While spire is being reinstalled during the enable or disable process the OPA validation will fail.
-This will cause all API requests that go through the API Gateway to fail until the spire-jwks service is running again.
+This will cause all API requests that go through the API Gateway to fail until the `spire-jwks` service is running again.

 ## Enable Xname Validation

-In order to enable xname validation you need the docs-csm RPM installed and the CSM 1.2.5 or newer tarball extracted somewhere on the node you are enabling it from.
-In the command example below the CSM 1.2.5 tarball is extracted to `/etc/cray/upgrade/csm/csm-1.2.5/tarball`.
+In order to enable xname validation, you need the `docs-csm` RPM installed and the CSM 1.2.5 or newer tarball extracted somewhere on the node you are enabling it from.
+In the command example below, the CSM 1.2.5 tarball is extracted to `/etc/cray/upgrade/csm/csm-1.2.5/tarball`.

 Enabling xname validation requires the reinstallation of the spire server and rejoining all nodes to spire.
 The `xnamevalidation.sh` script handles this for NCNs and Storage nodes.
-Compute and UAN nodes will need to be restarted after the `xnamevalidation.sh` script has finished running.
-If you do not restart these nodes then they will be unable to acquire JWTs from spire.
+Compute and UAN nodes will need to be rebooted after the `xnamevalidation.sh` script has finished running.
+If you do not reboot Compute or UAN nodes, they will be unable to acquire JWTs from spire.

-### Example Commands
+### Example Commands To Enable

 ```bash
 CSM_RELEASE=1.2.5